-- · personnel-related expenses for research and development personnel, which includes employee-related expenses such as salaries, benefits and other staff-related costs; - · stock-based compensation expenses for research and development personnel; - · payments upon the achievement of certain development and regulatory milestones under the HanAll Agreement; - · costs allocated to us under our services agreements with RSI and RSG (the "Services Agreements"); and - other expenses, which include the cost of consultants who assist with our research and development and costs related to contract manufacturing, but are not allocated to a specific program.
+- personnel-related expenses for research and development personnel, which includes employee-related expenses such as salaries, benefits and other staff-related costs; - · stock-based compensation expenses for research and development personnel; - · costs allocated to us under our services agreements with RSI and RSG (the "Services Agreements"); and - other expenses, which include the cost of consultants who assist with our research and development and costs related to contract manufacturing, but are not allocated to a specific program.

 Research and development activities will continue to be central to our business model.
-We expect our research and development expenses to increase significantly in the short term as we initiated a Phase 3 trial of batoclimab as a treatment for MG in June 2022 and plan to initiate two Phase 3 clinical trials to evaluate batoclimab for the treatment of TED by the end of calendar year 2022.
-In addition, we recently announced plans to initiate a Phase 2b trial of batoclimab as a treatment for CIDP by the end of calendar year 2022 and a Phase 2 trial for Graves' Disease in early calendar year 2023, as well as a Phase 1 trial of IMVT-1402 in early calendar year 2023 contingent on clearance of our IND application.
+We expect our research and development expenses to increase significantly in the short term as we continue our ongoing Phase 3 trial of batoclimab as a treatment for MG, our Phase 3 clinical program to evaluate batoclimab for the treatment of TED and a pivotal Phase 2b trial of batoclimab as a treatment for CIDP.
+In addition, we recently announced plans to initiate a Phase 2 trial for GD in early calendar year 2023, as well as a Phase 1 trial of IMVT-1402 in early calendar year 2023 contingent on clearance of our IND application.
 Our research and development expenses are expected to continue to increase over the next several years as we hire personnel and our compensation costs increase, commence additional clinical trials for batoclimab, increase manufacturing of batoclimab and IMVT-1402 substance and prepare to seek regulatory approval for our product candidates.
 It is not possible to determine with certainty the duration and completion costs of any clinical trial we may conduct.